 How does the average day take shape?

-DH: We’ve got appointments with Patek Phillipe, Rolex, Tudor, where we have a chance to see the new models, which ones are available and which of those we would like to place orders on.
+I’ve got appointments with Patek Phillipe, Rolex, Tudor, where I have a chance to see the new models, which ones are available and which of those I would like to place orders on.

 Which brands really put on a show?